satra/NiPyPe-Paper/nipype_paper.rst

 Typically, several neuroimaging studies in any laboratory uses similar data processing methods, perhaps with different parameters.
-NiPyPe Workflows can be very useful in dividing processing pipelines into reusable building blocks.
+NiPyPe Workflows can be very useful in dividing thprocessing into reusable building blocks.
 This not only improves the speed of building new pipelines but also reduces the number of potential errors, because a well tested piece of code is being reused (instead of reimplemented every time).
 Reusing workflows is especially important for long running studies when all data has to be analyzed using the same methods.